MD Paul Bryan opens up over £2bn-distributor's growth plans, the likelihood of distressed acquisitions and shedding its tag as a broadliner

 Bryan claimed that the currency fluctuations caused by the Brexit vote had caused "choppy waters" for distribution, and predicted that Exertis could pick up some of the smaller distributors struggling to stay afloat.

 "There will be consolidation as I think those smaller players will find the choppy waters tough," he said.

 "We will take advantage of anything that appears where we think a cash injection is needed; I think there will be some distressed buys over the next year.
 But if we were able to take our pick, we would definitely look at the areas where there's more of a service wrap, not your commodity products."

-Tech Data, whose UK business reported revenues of £1.95bn for its fiscal year ending 31 January 2016, completed its acquisition of Avnet TS last month and Bryan predicted that distributor M&A will only accelerate.
+Tech Data, whose UK business reported revenues of £1.95bn for its fiscal year ending 31 January 2016, completed its acquisition of Avnet TS last month and Brian predicted that distributor M&A will only accelerate.

 "We are seeing further consolidation in both the manufacturer and distributor landscape," he said.
 "It's a tough market out there and people just need to leverage better, and I think we will see more consolidation happen.
 My comment on Tech Data is, 'good luck'.
 Globally, it's huge in terms of the scale they are taking on and I'd like to think that while they are busy integrating it and distracted, we can take full advantage.
 But we will see more of it, and I dare say we will be back in here doing an interview about another acquisition we've done because that's just the way the market is going.

 "But I think as distributors get bigger, the onus is on staying specialist.
 That's the most important thing, which is why we are really trying to put the customer at the centre of it.
 We are delivering what they need rather than just saying 'we've made ourselves bigger - oh look, there's more on the shelf'.
 That's not what the market wants.
 Distributors have to become more service-enabled, so that's definitely where we are going."